 Top Feature 5 Description

+The baud rate module is responsible for the baud rate generation for the serial block and Machine cycle generation.

+All generations occurs through the clock frequency division.
+In this implementation it works in two modes of operation, both fixes, according to the specification.

-This feature it is intended to verify the Baud rate sub-block signal generation.
-This block will generate the machine cycle to the other sub-blocks and the serial rates.
+This feature it is intended to verify the Baud Rate sub-block signal generation.
+This block will generate the serial rates and the machine cycle to the other sub-blocks.
 Since the Machine cycle it is an important reference signal, the timing to be generated it need to be verified.

 Verification Steps for F5.V1